Wansmer/langmapper.nvim/README.md

 })
 ```

-It will return a table with 'translated' keys and same values.

 ## How it works

 First: plugin make mapping for all combination with your layout with Ctrl.
 E.g., you have these layouts: